Arctic Report Card Documents 'Cascading Effects' Of Warming Ocean Temperatures

 "As the Arctic is warming at this really rapid rate, the jet stream is in fact slowing down, and as it slows, it creates these wobbles," she says.
 "When we have this wavy jet stream pattern, which can really persist as we saw in 2018 for months at a time, we have these really different air masses reaching different parts of the globe."

-The report also found that reindeer and caribou populations have declined 56 percent in the past two decades due to environmental changes in the Arctic.
-Microplastic is also accumulating in higher concentrations in the Arctic Ocean than all other ocean basins in the world.
+The report also found that reindeer and caribou populations have declined 56 percent in the past two decades because of environmental changes in the Arctic.
+And microplastic is accumulating in higher concentrations in the Arctic Ocean than in all other ocean basins in the world.

 As Arctic ice continues to melt, the opening of new waterways in the Arctic Ocean can also have geopolitical consequences as countries compete for new resources, Osborne says.
-It could also leave the U.S. northern border and Alaska more vulnerable.
+It could also leave the U.S. Northern border and Alaska more vulnerable.

 And yet, the U.S. has joined with Saudi Arabia, Kuwait and Russia in refusing to endorse the IPCC report.
 President Trump has also said he will withdraw the U.S. from the Paris Agreement.